BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

 ### Summary

-Collection view cells can be sized either programmatically or via Interface Builder.
-The latter strategy is way easier and allows to design complex dynamic user interface without a single line of code.
+Collection view cells self-sizing could be implemented either programmatically via `sizeThatFits:` or by means of auto layout.
+The latter is way easier, since it allows to design complex dynamic user interfaces in visual editor, without a single line of code.

-Cells self-sizing by means of auto layout is connected with a number of pitfalls which might keep you busy for a couple of hours, if not days.

-The present step-by-step tutorial goes in great detail about every such issue and provides a checklist with a high-level summary of the steps to enable collection view cells self-sizing.
+Collection view cells self-sizing with auto layout conceals a number of pitfalls, which might keep you busy for a couple of hours, if not days.
+Current step-by-step tutorial highlights such issues and provides a checklist with high-level summary of the required steps to enable collection view cells self-sizing.

 ---